Spherical Message Passing for 3D Graph Networks: SphereNet Filter Visualization

 \section{SphereNet Filter Visualization}

 We visualize SphereNet filters from a learned SphereNet model.
-Specifically, we port learned weights for the block LB2 after the torsion embedding $\tilde{t}_{\text{BF}, \ell mn}(d, \theta, \varphi)$ in Fig.~\ref{fig:arch}.
-For each location represented by a tuple $(d, \theta, \varphi)$, the initial embedding size is $N^2_{\text{SRBF}}\times N_{\text{SHBF}}$.
-The computation for the above LB2 is $\mathbf{W}_1\left(\mathbf{W}_2\tilde{t}_{\text{BF}, \ell mn}(d, \theta, \varphi)\right)$, which results in the new embedding size of 64 for each location $(d, \theta, \varphi)$.
+Specifically, we port learned weights for the block LB2 after the torsion embedding $\Psi(d, \theta, \varphi)$ in Fig.~\ref{fig:arch}.
+For each location represented by a tuple $(d, \theta, \varphi)$, the initial embedding size is $N^2\times L$.
+The computation for the above LB2 is $\mathbf{W}_1\left(\mathbf{W}_2\Psi(d, \theta, \varphi)\right)$, which results in the new embedding size of 64 for each location $(d, \theta, \varphi)$.
 We then perform sampling on locations in 3D space for visualizing weights as SphereNet filters.
-We set sampling rate in the torsion direction to be $\pi/2$ in Fig.~\ref{fig:filter}, and a smaller rate $\pi/4$ in Fig.~\ref{fig:filter2}.
-Thus, there are four samples in the torsion direction in Fig.~\ref{fig:filter} and eight samples in Fig.~\ref{fig:filter2}.
-For the distance and angle directions, we use much smaller sample rates to provide visualization maps with high resolution.
-There are totally 64 elements for each location, and we randomly pick 6 elements as shown in Fig.~\ref{fig:filter2}.
+The visualization results are provided in Fig.~\ref{fig:filter2}.
+We set sampling rate in the torsion direction to be $\pi/4$, thus, there are eight samples in the torsion direction.
+There are totally 64 elements for each location, and we randomly pick 6 elements.
+Apparently, among the distance, angle and torsion, considering any one when fixing the other two, the structural value of filters will be different when the one of interest changes.
+It essentially shows that all the distance, angle, and torsion information determine the structural semantics of filters.
+This further demonstrates that SMP enables the learning of different 3D information for improved representations.